Why is my drain

 Plumbing

 The answer to 'why is my drain' is that there are several common causes for a clogged or slow-draining drain, including hair, soap scum, food particles, and other debris buildup.
-Symptoms may include standing water, gurgling sounds, or foul odors coming from the drain.
+Symptoms may include slow draining, standing water, or even foul odors coming from the drain.

-Some potential solutions include using a plunger, a drain snake or auger, or a chemical drain cleaner.
-However, if the clog is severe or the problem persists, it's best to call a professional plumber who can properly diagnose and fix the issue.
+Some simple DIY solutions to try first include using a plunger to dislodge the clog, using a drain snake or auger to remove a deeper blockage, or using a chemical drain cleaner.
+However, if the clog is severe or recurring, it's best to call a professional plumber who can properly diagnose and fix the issue.

 Step-by-Step Guide